 Each okonomiyaki style restaurant in Japan is different.
 Some will prepare the okonomiyaki at a grill in the kitchen, some will prepare the okonomiyaki at a grill built into your table and some will even allow you to prepare it yourself if you would like.
 Even though it is easy to make, I normally recommend watching how it is done a couple of times before trying to cook it yourself.

 Making Osaka style okonomiyaki is very simple.
 After all of the ingredients have been prepared, they are all mixed together and then placed on the grill in a shape similar to a thick pancake at about a 1 inch thickness.
 After about 10 minutes, it is flipped over and cooked for about another 10 minutes.
 Then, the okonomiyaki sauce, and any other condiments are added.
 And, then the best part: it’s time to eat!
 Itadakimasu!!

-As okonomiyaki takes a long time to cook, when you go to an okonomiyaki restaurant it is common to order other items that are faster to cook such as yakisoba (grilled soba) and tonpeiyaki (egg wrapped around pork and topped with okonomiyaki sauce and mayonnaise).
+As okonomiyaki takes a long time to cook, when you go to an okonomiyaki restaurant it is common to order other items that are faster to cook such as yakisoba (grilled soba), tonpeiyaki (egg wrapped around pork and topped with okonomiyaki sauce and mayonnaise) and even grilled squid.
 On your first, or next, visit to Japan I would highly recommend trying okonokiyaki.
 You won’t be sorry.
 Over the years on our tours, we have created many, many okonomiyaki “converts” who always ask us where they can find the ingredients outside of Japan.